hww/hww.github.io/projects/nataly_nxp/index.md

 This amplifier, known as Nataly Experience (NXP), has output power 350W and THD < 0.001%.
 The photo shows a set of assembled boards without power transistors.

-The speaker protection boards are in the next picture.